This article was last updated on Friday, February 19, 2021 at 2:45pm.

 The CDC recommends that these precautions be taken to limit the risk of exposure to COVID-19:

 1. Wash your hands (often): This might sound pretty basic, but clean your hands with soap and water for at least 20 seconds after you’ve been outside, or if you’ve been coughing, sneezing, or blowing your nose.
 Don’t forget to wash the tops of your hands!
 In between hand washes, use hand sanitizer with at least 60% alcohol.
-(If you need some inspo, sing along to this hand-washing song that's gone viral.)
+(If you need some inspo, sing along to this hand-washing song that went viral.)

 2. Stop touching your face.
 Most people touch their face a few times every minute – which adds up.
 Avoid touching your eyes, nose, or mouth while you're at it.